infamousjoeg/atm/README.md

 go build -o atm cmd/atm/main.go
 ```

-A file called `./atm` will appear in your current working directory to run this file simply call it:
+A file called `./atm` will appear in your current working directory to run this file simply execute it:
 ```bash
 ./atm
 ```